-Homeowner’s insurance isn’t required, but most lenders won’t approve a mortgage without a policy in place.
+Homeowner’s insurance isn’t required, but most lenders won’t approve a mortgage without a policy.
 Whether you’re paying on your home or own it outright, having homeowner’s insurance is always a good idea.
-This type of policy protects you in the event of a range of disasters including fires, storm damage, and even theft.
-The type of coverage you receive depends on several factors, including where you live, your coverage limits, and the type of policy you choose.
+This type of policy protects you in a range of disasters, including fires, storm damage, and even theft.
+The coverage you receive depends on several factors, including where you live, your coverage limits, and the type of policy you choose.
 Here are some of the most common things covered under a homeowner’s insurance policy:

 - The structure of your home, outbuildings, and contents of the home

 - Personal property like furniture, electronics, appliances, and clothing